Elite 8-bound: Kentucky beats UCLA 86-75 in South semifinal - News 12 Now

 Fox didn’t play his best in that game, taking 20 shots to get 20 points.
 That wasn’t a problem with Kentucky fans making the FedExForum as comfortable as Lexington.
 Fox scored the first eight points for Kentucky and was all over the court forcing turnovers or diving to the floor to force a jump ball.

-He outplayed UCLA freshman Lonzo Ball, who finished with 10 points on 4 of 10 shooting.
+He outplayed Ball, who finished with 10 points on 4 of 10 shooting before announcing he had played his final game for UCLA.
 Ball handed out eight assists but also had four turnovers.

 Freshman TJ Leaf and Isaac Hamilton each had 17 points for UCLA.